 While screen sharing permits a visitor to have full access to the browser application and additional applications (not solely for use just on the Internet), co-browsing only permits navigating certain web pages and the business website.

 It allows an agent and customer to navigate simultaneously, which indicates both participants have access and can engage at the same time.
-An example of co-browsing would be an instance where an agent’s mouse can denote to a user where to click on their own computer screen.
+An example of it would be an instance where an agent’s mouse can indicate to a user where to click on their own computer screen.

 Whereas with screen sharing, only one participant can take control of the screen, and this is displayed in a presentation format.